Descanonge/neba/docs/source/data/existing_modules.rst

 Writers
 -------

-class:`.XarrayWriter` allows to write to either a single file/store or multiple files if given a sequence of datasets.
-It will guess to function to use from the file extension.
+:class:`.XarrayWriter` allows to write to either a single file/store or multiple files if given a sequence of datasets.
+It will guess the function to use from the file extension.
 It currently supports Zarr and Netcdf.

 .. note::